 4. Eliminating Wood Bees Using A Vacuum

 The vacuum cleaner or blower can be used in multiple ways to eliminate these insects.
-It can act as a sucker as well as the blower.
-To suck bees, use the smallest attachment and put on the mouth of bee holes.
-Bees will move towards the sucker and trap there.
+It can act as a sucker as well as a blower.
+To suck bees, use the smallest attachment and put it on the mouth of bee holes.
+Bees will move towards the sucker and trap it there.
 Though it is a bit messy, you can dispose of them after this.

 Vacuum air has pressure to drive away bees out of the nest.
 Blow vacuum near the nesting area or hole to fly away invading bees.
 Don’t forget to wear safety headcovers